 We are a focused research group operating two low temperature (1K or below) STM systems equipped with superconducting magnets.
 We recently upgraded both systems to be compatible with GHz-range radio frequency (RF) signals, bringing them to a state-of-the-art level.
 In addition, we have acquired high-end RF equipment including a sub-nanosecond arbitrary waveform generator.

-The Otte Lab is part of the department of Quantum Nanoscience in the world-famous Kavli Institute of Nanoscience at Delft University of Technology.
-In our lab we are interested in the study of physics phenomena on the atomic scale.
-Delft is a lively university town close to larger cities as The Hague and Rotterdam (both <15 minutes by train) and with Amsterdam within about an hour train distance.
+The Otte Lab is part of the department of Quantum Nanoscience in the Kavli Institute of Nanoscience at Delft University of Technology.
+Delft is a lively university town close to larger cities as The Hague and Rotterdam (both ~15 minutes by train) and with Amsterdam within about an hour train distance.

-In order to apply, please send your CV along with a cover letter to firstname.lastname@example.org.
+In order to apply, please send your CV along with a motivation letter to email@example.com.